 In matters of the face, the safest route is the smart one.
 If researching an esthetician doesn't sound appealing, it might be wise to avoid the local day spa.
 Instead, just visit a dermatology office for your extractions, where it's pretty likely you'll find a suitably qualified doctor or esthetician to pop your zits.

-For more information on extractions, facials and general skin care, check out the links on the next page.
+For more information on extractions, facials and general skin care, check out the links below.